 Granted, if you squint a bit, there are some surface similarities to other stories of minority neighborhoods like West Side Story or a film like Spike Lee’s Do The Right Thing.
 But here, when the heat is quite literally turned up on these characters, In The Heights doesn’t show them at their worst.
 It instead reveals how their characters can be at their best.
 That message is beautifully optimistic and sincere, and that is a bracing, refreshing tonic these days.

-Chu’s decision to shoot the film in a very naturalistic manner not only helps keep the film’s characters and their stories feeling very grounded, but when they break into musical numbers that they break into feel all the more magical.
+Chu’s decision to shoot the film in a very naturalistic manner not only helps keep the film’s characters and their stories feeling very grounded, but makes the musical numbers that they break into feel all the more magical.
 From small, intimate numbers to big Busby Berkeley-esque production spectacles at a public pool to the use of animation to a dance that owes a little something to a certain Mr. F. Astaire and the film Royal Wedding, each number is infused with an almost dreamlike storybook quality to it.
 Combined with the framing device that the film uses, it makes In The Heights a delightful musical fairytale, both specific to its location and yet timeless in its universality.